xwal/awesome-stars/topics.md

 ## prompt-engineering

 - [linshenkx/prompt-optimizer](https://github.com/linshenkx/prompt-optimizer) - 一款提示词优化器，助力于编写高质量的提示词
-- [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, prompts, and configurations to help you make the most of GitHub Copilot.
+- [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, agents, skills, and configurations to help you make the most of GitHub Copilot.
 - [f/prompts.chat](https://github.com/f/prompts.chat) - f.k.a.
 Awesome ChatGPT Prompts.
 Share, discover, and collect prompts from the community.
 Free and open source — self-host for your organization with complete privacy.

 ## publishing